 By Ava Lee • April 18, 2018•Ms. JD, Conference, Ms. JD Book Reviews, Ms. JD Weekly Roundup, Writers in Residence, Careers, Firms and the Private Sector, Other Career Issues, •Law School, Choosing a Career and Landing a Job, Other Law School Issues, Issues, Balancing Private and Professional Life, Mentoring and Networking, Sexism, Sexual Harassment, and Other Forms of Discrimination, Women and Law in the Media, •Features, Guest Bloggers and Profiles of Women in the Law, Myths & Truths, First Women, Superwomen JDs and What You Can Learn From Them

 For a man, the common mantra is “seize the day.”
 For a woman, the common mantra is “act accordingly.”
-Women are conditioned to believe their self-worth is based on being good.
-The ideal woman projects grace, cooperation, and compliance.
-She tailors herself to be pleasant and acceptable.
-She accommodates and sidesteps her wants for the greater good.
-Unfortunately, this approach can leave one professionally stagnant.
-Being assertive, firm, and steadfast are required to achieve personal and professional objectives.
-But these traits are downplayed for fear of being rejected or worse, unlikeable.
+The ideal woman projects grace and cooperation.
+She is to complement situations, not challenge them.
+She is to follow rules, not make them.
+Easy to smile and easy to laugh, she is to sidestep her wants and needs for the greater good.
+One must be assertive, firm, and steadfast to reach personal and professional objectives, however these traits are downplayed at the for fear of being rejected or unlikeable.

-When women behave contrary to expectation, hostility surfaces in interesting ways.
-The unconscious narrative usually plays out like this: "You're supposed to be agreeable.
-I certainly didn't expect that from You.
-Therefore, you must be wrong."
 I remember my first day as a law clerk.
 It was standard protocol to listen and take notes during meetings.
 No one wanted to extend meetings longer than necessary.
-It was often the case that male colleagues would offer personal anecdotes to showcase their intellectual capabilities.
-Reciting case law and legal trivia which was insignificant but the meeting would naturally resume.
-Once in a while when a female colleague would chime in, there would be a clearing of throats followed up with a rebuttal.
-There would be an exception tacked on to her argument, a need to qualify her thoughts, when moments ago the male colleague spoke at great length about something completely irrelevant.
-This happened consistently as if she had crossed an invisible threshold.
+It was often the case that male colleagues would offer personal anecdotes to showcase their prowess.
+Reciting case law and legal trivia which was insignificant but the meeting would resume.
+Once in a while when a female colleague would chime in, an exception tacked on to her argument, a need to qualify her thoughts, when moments ago the male colleague spoke at great length about something completely irrelevant.

-Other times, male colleagues would be invited into partner’s office to discuss a case.
-Although female colleagues were assigned to that identical case, the women were never asked for their opinion or invited to discuss.
-In an effort to appear equitable, they would distribute the workload but usually delegate more important tasks to their male colleagues and keep interaction with women to an absolute minimum.
-The same pack of men would usually go to lunch or play golf on weekends.
-It became evident that an exclusive club was emerging - in which the male group would vouch for one another in conflict and discount concerns contrary to the pack.
+On other occasions, colleagues would be assigned to work on a case together.
+The male colleagues would be invited into partner’s office to discuss while female colleagues were hardly asked for their opinion.
+In an effort to appear equitable, they would distribute the workload but delegate important tasks to their male colleagues and keep interaction with women to a minimum.
+The same group of men would usually go to lunch or play golf on the weekends.
+It became evident that an exclusive club was emerging - in which the male group vouch for one another in conflict and discount concerns contrary to the pack.

-As women, we are keen to subtleties.
-However, we are often times penalized for being too sensitive.
-When confronted with such inequity or more accurately implicit bias, a reliable litmus test is to compare treatment to a similarly situated person.
+When confronted with such inequity, a reliable litmus test is to compare treatment to a similarly situated person.
 “What about the guy who started at the same time as I did or how about the other guy who has the same title yet got assigned a more significant role."

 The rhetorical question arises: how do we accomplish this?